-As employment and labor law attorneys in South Carolina, some of our clients have asked us about the changes the Affordable Care Act (ACA) will bring to employers in this state.
+As employment and labor attorneys in South Carolina, some of our clients have asked us about the changes in the Affordable Care Act (ACA) will bring to employers in this state.
 While we are still waiting on some regulatory guidance and legislative tweaks, the basic structure of the law appears here to stay.
 For employers, this means dealing with new rules that went into effect on January 1 and also planning for the employer mandate that takes effect January 1, 2015.

 This January 1st ushered in many of the ACA’s reforms: the end of pre-existing condition exclusions, a limit on waiting periods for new enrollees, the end of annual benefit limits, limits on cost-sharing (deductibles, co-pays, and co-insurance), and the requirement that individuals have qualifying insurance.
 For fully-insured plans, in particular, many of these changes got handled behind the scenes and, for many employers, the real work begins now: Planning for the employer mandate.

 Unless the IRS or Congress provides for transition relief and a shorter measurement period, the time for determining whether your organization is a “large employer” – and subject to the tax penalties for failure to comply with the employer mandate – began on January 1, 2014.
 To be considered a large employer, you must employ 50 or more full-time employees and full-time equivalents on average over the calendar year.
 Full-time equivalents take into account the number of part-time employees an employer has, converting them into an “equivalent” number of full-timers.
 While most employers consider “full-time” to be 40 hours per week, the ACA requires employees who work 30 hours per week or more to be counted as full-time.

 Variable-Hour Employee Measurement Period May Already be Underway